marius7600/arduino-sparse-peripheral-display/README.md

 ## Features

-- **LED Control:** Receiving the colour values from Unity and controlling the LEDs
+- **LED Control:** Receiving the colour values from Unity and controlling the LEDs.
-- **Customizable:** Adapt LED configurations, colors, and placement for specific VR headset designs.
+- **Customizable:** Adapt the LED configuration for a specific type and number of LEDs.

 ## Installation